Transvaginal Mesh Recalls & Discontinued Products

 Public Health Notification in 2008

-On October 20, 2008, the FDA notified the public of severe complications caused by transvaginal mesh.
+On Oct.
+20, 2008, the FDA notified the public of severe complications caused by transvaginal mesh.
 From 2005 to 2007, the agency had received more than 1,000 reports of adverse events associated with mesh, according to an article by Drs.
 Toyohiko Watanabe and Michael B. Chancellor in Reviews in Urology.

-The FDA advised physicians to monitor patients for adverse reactions, inform patients of the risks associated with the surgery and to undergo training to learn to implant the devices.
-Patients were advised that mesh was a permanent implant and some complications could be permanent.
+The FDA advised physicians to monitor patients for adverse reactions, inform patients of the risks associated with the surgery and undergo training to learn to implant the devices.

 Updated Safety Communication in 2011

-The FDA announced that it would form a committee to discuss and analyze the risks associated with transvaginal mesh, consider regulations for existing mesh implants and monitor adverse events caused by the device.
+The FDA announced that it would form a committee to review and analyze the data concerning the safety and effectiveness of transvaginal mesh and provide recommendations to the agency.

-In September 2011, the FDA convened an advisory committee on the safety of transvaginal mesh devices.
-The 15-person panel received comments from medical professionals and patients.
+In September 2011, the FDA convened an advisory committee on the safety and effectiveness of transvaginal mesh devices.
+The panel received comments from medical professionals and patients.

-“Given the absence of evidence for clinically significant benefit and the overwhelming evidence of very serious, common risks, use of synthetic surgical mesh products for transvaginal repair of POP is not ethically justifiable,” Carome said.
+“Given the absence of evidence for clinically significant benefit and the overwhelming evidence of very serious, common risks, use of synthetic surgical mesh products for transvaginal repair of POP is not ethically justifiable,” Carome said in his testimony.

 The panel refused to recommend a recall, but it recommended reclassifying transvaginal mesh as a class III device.
-The classification would require products to pass stringent premarket tests before being marketed.
+The classification requires products to pass stringent tests before they can be marketed.

 Postmarket Surveillance Orders

-By February 2013, 34 manufacturers were ordered to study 95 mesh implants designed for use during pelvic organ prolapse surgery.
-The FDA also ordered seven companies to study 14 bladder slings that were used during stress urinary incontinence surgery.
+By February 2013, the agency had ordered 34 manufacturers to study 95 mesh implants designed for use during pelvic organ prolapse surgery.
+The FDA also ordered seven companies to study 14 bladder slings indicated for treating stress urinary incontinence.

-Reclassifying Transvaginal Mesh to Class III High-Risk Devices
+Reclassifying Transvaginal Mesh as Class III High-Risk Devices

 In April 2014, the FDA submitted two proposals to reclassify transvaginal POP mesh.
 It finalized the proposed orders in 2016, and in January 2017, the FDA issued the final order.

 The first order reclassified transvaginal mesh for pelvic organ prolapse surgery as a class III device.
-The second order required companies to submit a premarket approval application to support the use of mesh during pelvic organ prolapse surgery.
+The second order required companies to submit a premarket approval application to support the use of mesh during POP surgery.

 The orders did not apply to mesh used during stress urinary incontinence surgery.
-The companies have until July 2018 to submit premarket approval applications.
+The companies were given until July 2018 to submit premarket approval applications.

 Companies that Discontinued Mesh Products